iTzPieros/DrvScan/README.md

 # 🛡️ DrvScan

-> **A powerful tool designed to detect memory anomalies, PCI devices, and unverified kernel drivers.**
+> **A powerful tool designed to report Anomalies in PCI devices and UEFI DXE modules.**

 ---